 Minnesota Statutes Chapter 353 sets the rates for employer and employee contributions.
 These statutes are established and amended by the state legislature.
 The District makes annual contributions to the pension plans equal to the amount required by state statutes.
-PERF Basic Plan members and Coordinated Plan members are required to contribute 9.10% and 6.00%, respectively, of their annual covered salary in 2008.
-The District is required to contribute the following percentages of annual covered payroll: 11.78% for Basic Plan PERF members and 6.5% for Coordinated Plan PERF members.
-The District's contributions to the Public Employees Retirement Fund for the year ending December 31, 2008, 2007, and 2006 were \$5,985, \$3,780, and \$921, respectively.
+PERF Basic Plan members and Coordinated Plan members are required to contribute 9.10% and 6.00%, respectively, of their annual covered salary in 2009.
+The District is required to contribute the following percentages of annual covered payroll: 11.78% for Basic Plan PERF members and 6.75% for Coordinated Plan PERF members.
+The District's contributions to the Public Employees Retirement Fund for the year ending December 31, 2009, 2008, and 2007 were \$7,874, \$5,985, and \$3,780, respectively.
 The District's contributions were equal to the contractually required contributions for each year as set by state statute.
+Beginning January 2010, the District contribution for Coordinated Plan PERF members increased to 7.00%.